crypticpy/astigmatism-easy/README.md

 ### Low-Light Vision & Dark Adaptation

 When working in dark environments, your eyes rely more on rod cells (scotopic vision) rather than cone cells.
 Rods are more sensitive to light but don't perceive color as well, and they undergo the Purkinje shift – becoming more sensitive to blue-green wavelengths as light dims.
-This is especially critical for the Night theme, but the principles of using warm colors and minimizing blue light benefit both variants by reducing overall eye strain.
+This is especially critical for the Halation Guard and Infrared profiles, but the principles of using warm colors and minimizing blue light benefit every variant by reducing overall eye strain.

 **Our solution:**
-- Uses predominantly warm colors (reds, oranges, yellows) for interface elements.
+- Uses predominantly warm colors (reds, oranges, yellows) for interface elements across the family.
 - Minimizes blue light that disrupts rhodopsin (the chemical responsible for night vision).
-- Creates a balanced palette that preserves dark-adapted vision acuity (Night theme) and reduces general eye fatigue (both themes).
+- Creates a balanced palette that preserves dark-adapted vision acuity in night-oriented profiles while reducing general eye fatigue in brighter variants.

 ### Astigmatism, Contrast Sensitivity, and Glasses Wearers